100 Notable alumni of

 -

-Chris Fleming is an American professional basketball coach who is an assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
-He was also a professional basketball player, who spent his whole pro playing career with the German 2nd Division club QTSV.
+Chris Fleming is an American basketball coach who is as an assistant coach for the Alabama Crimson Tide men's basketball team.
+He was also a professional basketball player, who spent his whole pro playing career with the German 2nd Division club Quakenbrücker TSV.

 -